 Alan wrote his first guidebook Peak Limestone in 1992.
 During the 90s he gradually developed Rockfax as a business taking over from the start made by Mick Ryan.
 This included the ground-breaking Pembroke guidebook of 1995, the very successful and popular Costa Blanca, Mallorca and El Chorro guidebook of 1996.
 Into the new millennium the business grew and as more people were taken on Alan switched to more of a publishing role.
-He now oversees all the publications and helps write the odd one.
-He enjoys all types of rock climbing, particularly trad sea cliffs and French and Spanish sport routes.
+He now oversees the sub-editing of all the publications and helps write the odd one.

 Paul joined Rockfax in May 2011 and is responsible for technical development of the Rockfax website and other aspects of our online development.

 Adrian was the main author of the first Rockfax performance coaching book Sport CLIMBING+ published in 2006 and he has gone on to co-author Trad CLIMBING+ with John Arran, and Winter CLIMBING+ with Ian Parnell and Neil Gresham.
 After this he turned his attention to the South of France with his first guidebook France : Haute Provence which has led on to a full France series of books.
 Adrian